 The first stage of our curriculum is referred to as the Beit Midrash ("house of study").
 Students receive a rigorous introduction to the study of biblical and rabbinic literature within a thematic structure that integrates textual learning, professional development, and personal practice.
 As described above, all students must complete the Skill Level 2 courses in Hebrew, Bible, and Talmud before continuing to the final stage of the Beit Midrash in Israel.
 Our Israel program includes a core of courses at our sister school in Jerusalem, The Schechter Rabbinical Seminary, as well as electives and experiential learning offered at JTS's Schocken Library in central Jerusalem.

 The final three years of The Rabbinical School are referred to as Iyun.
-Students complete distribution requirements, choose an academic concentration leading to a MA degree, take a progression of courses in professional and pastoral skills, and work on their required courses of field education.
+Students complete distribution requirements, choose an academic concentration leading to an MA degree, take a progression of courses in professional and pastoral skills, and work on their required courses of field education.
 Students apply for the MA degree programs offered by The Graduate School or the William Davidson Graduate School of Jewish Education during their second year.
-They may also apply for a certificate program in Pastoral Care in conjunction with the MA in Multidisciplinary Studies.
+They may also apply for a certificate program in Pastoral Care in conjunction with an MA from The Rabbinical School in Jewish Studies.

 During year 4, each student is required to work in a rabbinic setting for approximately 15 hours per week.
 The work is done under a mentor, who is approved by The Rabbinical School's director of Field Education.
 In recognition of the generous support of Pearl and Jack Resnick, the program is known as the Pearl and Jack Resnick Internship Program.
 This internship requirement includes supervision and seminars at JTS.

 Each January there is a minimester program offered during the week prior to the start of the spring semester.
 Each year a new subject is explored.
-All rabbinical students are required to complete three minimesters during their course of studies at JTS (including Mekhinah).
+All rabbinical students are required to complete three minimesters during their course of studies at JTS.

 Transfer From Another Rabbinical School